trek2710/xc-ce-training/README.md

     - After creation navigate to your Azure Storage Account and on the left menu, select `Data Storage` >> `Containers`
         - Click `+ Container` to create a new container and give it the name `terraform-git-actions` and then click `create`
     - Again, on the left menu, select `Security + networking` >> `Access Keys`
-        - Click `Show` the `Key` and make a note because we will use this in step 6 below
+        - Click `Show` the `Key` (on one of the keys) and make a note of the key because we will use this in step 6 below

 5. Login to XC and navigate to `Administration Workspace` >> `Personal Management` >> `Credentials` >> `Add a Credential`
     - Create an `API Certificate` credential with a complex (important for this training!) password and short expiry